Abraham Nicolas Amelot de la Houssaye: Works

 In his Histoire du gouvernement de Venise, he undertook to explain, and above all to criticize, the administration of that republic, and to expose the causes of its decadence.
 The work was printed by the king's printer and dedicated to Louvois, which suggests that the government did not disapprove of it.
 It appeared in March 1676 and drew a heated protest from the Venetian ambassador, Marcantonio Giustinian, later the doge of Venice.
 The author was sent to the Bastille, where he remained for six weeks.

 A second edition with a supplement, published immediately after, drew fresh protestations, and the edition was suppressed.
 This persecution gave the book such notoriety that it passed through twenty-two editions in three years and was translated into several languages; there is an English translation by Lord Falconbridge, son-in-law of Oliver Cromwell.
 Amelot next published in 1683 a translation of Paolo Sarpi's History of the Council of Trent.
 This work, and especially certain notes added by the translator, so offended advocates of the unlimited authority of the Pope that three memorials were presented asking for its repression.
 Under the pseudonym of La Motte Josseval, Amelot later published Discours politique sur Tacite, in which he analysed the character of Tiberius.

+After the death of Amelot de La Houssaye, an edition of his Reflections, Sentences and Moral Maxims was published in Paris in 1714.